Greenfossil/htmltags/README.md

 ## License

-commons-json is licensed under the Apache license version 2.
+htmltags is licensed under the Apache license version 2.
 See [LICENSE](LICENSE.txt).